lammps/lammps/doc/src/Developer_write_pair.rst

 Give access to internal data
 """"""""""""""""""""""""""""

-The purpose of the ``extract()`` function is to allow access to internal data of the pair style to other parts of LAMMPS.
-One application is to use :doc:`fix adapt <fix_adapt>` to gradually change potential parameters during a run.
+The purpose of the ``extract()`` function is to facilitate access to internal data of the pair style by other parts of LAMMPS.
+One possible application is to use :doc:`fix adapt <fix_adapt>` to gradually change potential parameters during a run.
 Here, we implement access to the pair coefficient matrix parameters.

 .. code-block:: c++